laminlabs/lamindb/docs/architecture.md

 ⁴ In LaminDB, via branches (draft, review, merge).

-⁵ No need for cleaning orphaned files like in Iceberg.
+⁵ Less excessive or no need for cleaning orphaned files like in Iceberg.

 :::